berryvansomeren/cmake_generator/README.md

 )
 ```

 The generator can gather many of such target specifications and generate the corrresponding CMakeLists.txt.
+While the generator was developed for _shake_, it should be usable for other projects too.